jtarkington77/sealed-box-ai-runbook/docs/models.md

-# Models & hardware – picking your stack
+# Models & hardware -- picking your stack

-This doc is where we stop saying “big model, small model” and actually talk about:
+This doc is where we stop saying "big model, small model" and actually talk about:

 - What different model **roles** are in this stack.
 - How parameter count, context, and training data change behavior.